How Much House Can I Afford? Tips for Smart Homebuyers

-As your trusted lender, we understand firsthand the excitement and anticipation that comes with purchasing a new home.
-However, as a potential homebuyer, it's crucial to approach this significant financial investment with a clear understanding of what you can truly afford.
+As your trusted lender, we understand firsthand the excitement and anticipation that come with purchasing a new home.
+However, as a potential homebuyer, it's crucial to approach this significant financial investment with a clear understanding of what you can truly afford—answering the question, how much house can I afford, with realistic budgeting and sound guidance.

 What determines your borrowing power?